kgmikhdad/HDGCvar/README.md

 # Extract the year column for the x-axis
 years <- data$year

-# Remove the date, year, and quarter columns for simplicity
+# Remove the date, year, and quarter columns
 data <- data[ , !names(data) %in% c("date", "year", "quarter")]

 # Convert data to matrix for plotting